-If you want to help make your community safer this winter, the application form can be downloaded Winter Resilience Scheme Form [1Mb].
+If you want to help make your community safer this winter, join the Community Resilience Scheme:

 As well the Council's legal duty to take reasonable steps in order to keep public roads safe, we aim to ensure that delays, closures, diversions and inconvenience caused by severe winter weather are kept to a minimum.
 When we are allocating Winter Service resources, keeping schools open/operating normally is a formal priority for the Council.

 Use the following links to find out the answer to some frequently asked questions on the Winter Service:

 The treatment of roads is often called gritting but this is misleading as the process actually involves spreading salt on the road.
 Most of the salt used by the Council is rock salt.